 According to US Census Data, it is not hard to see why more and more people are going to college to earn another degree: A person with a Master's degree will make $367,200 more during their lifetime than someone with a Bachelor's degree.

 Bachelor's Degree Lifetime Earnings = $2,498,260

-If you're looking for an MBA to help you get advance your career, it may be just the ticket you need.
+If you're looking for an MBA to help you advance in your career, it may be just the ticket you need.
 According to a study by Accountemps, a global temporary staffing service for accounting and finance professionals, 80 percent of executives responding to the survey said that a graduate degree in business is still important to reach senior management ranks within most companies.
-And there is growing evidence that having an MBA not only gives you more leverage in dictating new job titles and salary, but also gives you leverage in achieving a better balance between work and life outside work.
+And, there is growing evidence that having an MBA not only gives you more leverage in dictating new job titles and salary, but also gives you leverage in achieving a better balance between work and life outside work.